BensonLiao/redux-youtube-explorer/README.md

-# An youtube video explorer done with react, redux
+# An youtube video explorer done with react, redux and using native storage api implementation to do state persistance.

 # Run at local